jolocom/jolocom-lib/docs/ssoSetUp.rst

 Step 3: Define Your Criteria for Single Sign On
 ###############################################

-.. note:: We use `JsonLogic <http://jsonlogic.com/>`_ for constrains definition in credentialRequirements.
-In the example below the user has to provide a credential which is issued by 'did:jolo:showcase'.
+.. note:: We use `JsonLogic <http://jsonlogic.com/>`_ for constraints definition in credentialRequirements.
+In the example below, the user must provide a credential which is issued by 'did:jolo:showcase'.

 .. code-block:: typescript